Laws of Attraction

 Laws of Attraction is a 2004 romantic comedy film directed by Peter Howitt, based on a story by Aline Brosh McKenna and screenplay by Robert Harling and McKenna.
 It stars Pierce Brosnan and Julianne Moore.
+In the film, NYC divorce attorneys Audrey Woods and Daniel Rafferty find love amidst a sea of litigation despite being polar opposites.

+The film was released in the US on April 30, 2004 to mostly unfavorable reviews and failed to recover its budget.